 Previously, I compared 萬世 ink stick from 日本製墨 vs 墨の華 liquid ink from 開明 to see if liquid ink runs compared to solid ink.
 But I then realised that the box on 墨の華 says that I should wait a week at least before mounting any pieces written using it.
 I also have other liquid inks that are apparently okay for final works.
 The common understanding is that cheaper liquid inks use resins and will run when wet, while the more expensive ones use gelatin (like solid ink) and thus do not run when wet.

 So this prompted me to try another experiment.
 I wrote different characters using the six liquid inks that I have on six different types of paper.
-I then watered down the ink (before some of them are thick 濃墨 or extra thick ink 超濃墨 that is usually used watered down) and repeated the same process for another six sheets of paper.
+I then watered down the ink (because some of them are thick 濃墨 or extra thick ink 超濃墨 that is usually used watered down) and repeated the same process for another six sheets of paper.

 Basically, I had to write a total of 72 characters, switching paper for each character, diluting/changing ink every 6 characters, and washing the brush every 12 characters.
 It was a time-consuming process that took me about 1.5 hours to complete.